 The new norm prohibits exclusive tie-ups between E-commerce firms and vendors using their platforms.
 According to the new norm, E-commerce firms are not allowed to influence the sale price of the goods, directly or indirectly.
 All E-commerce firms should offer a level playing field to all the vendors.
 The new norm said services like quicker delivery, cashback, extended warranty offered by E-commerce sites should applicable to all vendors not only a handful.
 The new norm also said, if a vendor sells his/her 25 percent of products through an E-commerce site, then the site will be considered to have an inventory model where FDI is not at all permitted.
 However, this cap was there previously, but now the E-commerce marketplaces needs to monitor this in order to stay in the right side of the law.

 Since last few years offline business entities have been complaining about the discounts and offers that are being provided by the E-commerce marketplaces, which they cannot match.
 With all these changes the age old strategy of E-commerce sites are in jeopardy.
-This rule also might have an effect on the private label brands, as the sites prefers to garner more clients by providing exclusive offerings at a lower price point and higher margins.
+This rule also might have an effect on the private label brands,such as private label CBD products, as the sites prefers to garner more clients by providing exclusive offerings at a lower price point and higher margins.

 So, with this amendment, it seems like selling private label products is a violation of the law.
 Nevertheless, there’s no hold on homegrown or domestic brands, but the future of Bigbasket and Paytm mall is not clear due to their parent company Alibaba.